What Is Workers’ Compensation Insurance?

-The history of worker’s compensation is quite exciting and gritty, and we primarily have Germany to thank for our modern laws protecting worker’s rights.
+Workers’ compensation insurance has an exciting and gritty history, and we primarily have Germany to thank for our modern laws protecting workers’ rights.
 If you’re ever on Jeopardy or want to impress a date with your knowledge, you may be interested to learn that Chancellor Otto von Bismarck is credited as being the first to bring accident insurance to the masses.
-In America, the idea of insuring worker injuries has been around since 1911; it is widely held as the most successful social insurance program ever implemented nationwide.
+In America, the idea of insuring worker injuries has been around since 1911; it’s widely held as the most successful social insurance program ever implemented nationwide.

 Okay, maybe exciting and gritty weren’t the right words.
-But while the history isn’t particularly gripping, worker’s comp can be a bottom line issue for you and your small business.
+Either way, workers’ comp can be a bottom-line issue for you and your small business.
 Do you need it?
-Probably.
+Most likely.
 It’s legally mandated in 49 states.
 Do you want it?
 Yes!
 Protecting your employees and yourself is a win-win.

 Table of Contents

-Worker’s compensation insurance (or worker’s comp) is an insurance policy bought by a company to provide benefits to people who have been injured on the job.
-Worker’s compensation insurance pays medical bills and covers loss of income for an employee who is injured on the job, and it also provides lawsuit protection for the employer.
+Workers’ compensation insurance, or workers’ comp, is an insurance policy bought by a company to provide benefits to people who have been injured on the job or become ill due to the job.
+Workers’ compensation insurance pays medical bills and covers loss of income for injured and ill employees, and it also provides much-needed lawsuit protection for the employer.

-It is a legal requirement for businesses to provide worker’s compensation in some capacity in 49 states.
-(Texas is the lone holdout.
-So, if you are a small business owner in Texas, worker’s compensation isn’t mandatory but you may want to consider protecting yourself with a policy anyway.)
+It is a legal requirement for businesses to provide workers’ compensation in some capacity in 49 states.
 Each state’s full-time employee minimum requirement is different, so check state laws.

-If an employee or employees are injured on the job, they are entitled to worker’s compensation protection.
+If employees are injured on the job, they are entitled to workers’ compensation protection.
 Even if your workplace seems relatively safe, accidents can and do happen.
-Most worker’s compensation policies cover the following:
+Most workers’ compensation policies cover the following:

 - Medical Bills: The accumulated medical costs related to the work injury.